-- Your drive will be called Untitled by default, you could give your drive a name such as "macOS" or "USB".
-(Note you just need to replace the term USB in the Terminal command with the name of your drive).
+- Your drive will probably be called 'Untitled' by default, you could give your drive a name such as 'macOS' or 'USB'.
+(Note you will need to replace the term 'MyVolume' in the createinstallmedia command below with whatever name you give your drive).

 - Click on Erase.

 - Wait while Disk Uitlity creates the partition and sets up the drive (this can take a few minutes).